nishantchetia/Computer-Vision/README.md

 Template Matching is a method for searching and finding the location of a template image in a larger image.
 OpenCV comes with a function cv.matchTemplate() for this purpose.

+OpenCV implements two kind of Hough Line Transforms

+The Standard Hough Transform  (HoughLines method)

+The Probabilistic Hough Line Transform  (HoughLinesP method)

+lines = cv.HoughLines(image, rho, theta, threshold)

+image : source image.

+lines : Output vector of lines.
+Each line is represented by a 2 or 3 element vector (ρ,θ) or (ρ,θ,votes) .

+       ρ is the distance from the coordinate origin (0,0) (top-left corner of the image). θ is the line rotation angle in radians . votes is the value of accumulator.

+rho : Distance resolution of the accumulator in pixels.

+theta : Angle resolution of the accumulator in radians.

+threshold : Accumulator threshold parameter.
+Only those lines are returned that get enough votes ( greater then threshold ).